dgdgomez/lvCICD_PredefinedCommandLineOperations/README.md

 13.

 Go to Settings > Actions > Runners and see de cofigured Runner

+For more information about how to Adding self-hosted runners, see this [help topic](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners "Adding self-hosted runners").

 For more information about how to use GitHub Actions Runner, see this [help topic](https://github.com/actions/runner "GitHub Actions Runner").